Economy of Greece: Evolution of the debt crisis

 Greece exited its six-year recession in the second quarter of 2014, but the challenges of securing political stability and debt sustainability remained.

 A third bailout was agreed in July 2015, after a confrontation with the newly elected leftist government of Alexis Tsipras.
 In June 2017, news reports indicated that the "crushing debt burden" had not been alleviated and that Greece was at the risk of defaulting on some payments.
 The International Monetary Fund stated that the country should be able to borrow again "in due course".
 At the time, the Euro zone gave Greece another credit of $9.5-billion, $8.5 billion of loans and brief details of a possible debt relief with the assistance of the IMF.
 On 13 July, the Greek government sent a letter of intent to the IMF with 21 commitments it promised to meet by June 2018.
 They included changes in labour laws, a plan to cap public sector work contracts, to transform temporary contracts into permanent agreements and to recalculate pension payments to reduce spending on social security.

 Greece's bailouts successfully ended (as declared) on 20 August 2018.

+In June 2026, Greece repaid a further €6.9 billions from its first bailout package ahead of schedule as part of a broader effort to improve its financial standing and reduce debt.
+This follows previous earlier repayments to EU creditors, as well as a full repayment of Greece’s loans to the International Monetary Fund two years ahead of schedule in 2022.
+The early debt repayments were seen as part of the country's remarkable recovery following the end of the crisis in 2018, further evidenced by dramatically reduced borrowing costs for the country, with its benchmark 10-year government bond yields falling below Italy's on November 8, 2019 and France's on November 29, 2024.

+As a result of its improved finances, Greece is expected to have a lower debt-to-GDP ratio than Italy by the end of 2026, three years earlier than previously forecast.
+Noting that Greece was recording the fastest debt reduction in the world, the finance minister and Eurogroup president Kyriakos Pierrakakis said that the government aimed to reduce the debt burden below 120% of GDP by 2029.